leonicolas/the-kingdom-of-luna/README.md

 The game is in the first stages of development... and currently there are not a lot to show you :(

-You can play around in a very simple world using the keyboard arrow keys, mobile is not supported yet.
+You can play around in a very simple world using the keyboard arrow keys, mobile or gamepads are not supported yet.

 This is the first glimpse of the game: